nehalsoni06/VSD_RISC-V_Internship/Readme.md

 The task also introduces the FPGA build and flashing workflow using the provided Makefile.
 Due to the hardware access limitations of GitHub Codespaces, the setup and verification were performed in a Linux Virtual Machine environment to enable direct communication with the FPGA board through USB.

-This exercise provides practical exposure to FPGA development workflows, toolchain configuration, hardware programming requirements, and the role of open-source EDA tools in implementing RISC-V based systems.
----